 - Overview of the Human Rights Framework: on the history and functions of the different bodies and laws that make up the international human rights framework.

-- Universal Tribunals, Treaty Bodies and Rapporteurs: the United Nations system includes several components relevant to human rights, and among them are a number of judicial and quasi-judicial bodies.
-These include: the International Court of Justice, which does not have a specific human rights mandate, but may decide inter-State disputes related to human rights; the treaty bodies established to oversee compliance with specific U.N. human rights treaties (and in some cases receive individual complaints against States).
-The UN Human Rights Council also oversees the Universal Periodic Review of States’ human rights practices, and also charges independent experts (“special procedures “) with monitoring the human rights practices of States relevant to particular thematic areas or countries.
+- Universal Tribunals, Monitoring Bodies and Rapporteurs: the United Nations system includes several components relevant to human rights, and among them are a number of judicial and quasi-judicial bodies.
+These include: the International Court of Justice, which does not have a specific human rights mandate, but may decide inter-State disputes related to human rights; the treaty bodies established to oversee compliance with specific UN human rights treaties (and in some cases receive individual complaints against States).
+The UN Human Rights Council also oversees the Universal Periodic Review of States’ human rights practices, and also charges independent experts (“special procedures “) with monitoring the human rights practices relevant to particular thematic areas or countries.